PHOTOGRAPHY | ABRANTES

 The sun is too bright and I think about all the water I would have to drink to stay hydrated.
 I settle for a coffee instead.

 There is a green hexagonal metal shed in the middle of the square, it’s called Quiosque República.
 I order an espresso and show too much teeth to express my gratitude.
 It’s mid summer and I’m in Abrantes, Portugal.
 It's the last day of a weeks of creative workshops.
 Four rolls of film I brought along sit unused at the bottom of my canvas bag.
 Another shot of coffee, I feel I am Road Runner's humanoid half sibling.

-Back at Quiosque República, I do my farewells in silence, and have one last espresso.
+Back at Quiosque República, I do my farewells in silence with one last espresso.